Wii Play: Games

-Fishing

-A game of fishing in which the player attempts to catch different types of fish swimming in a pond within a set time limit.
+Fishing is a game of fishing in which the player attempts to catch different types of fish swimming in a pond within a set time limit.
 The player uses the Wii Remote like a fishing pole, lowering it to move the hook into the pond and quickly pulling it upwards once a fish grabs onto it while moving the remote in different directions to move the hook through the pond.
 Points are given and deducted based on the different types of fish that are caught; additional points are awarded for catching a fish corresponding with the bonus fish type, which continually changes.
 In multiplayer mode, two players compete to obtain the highest score.

-Charge!

-The player controls their Mii character riding a cow as they attempt to navigate a short course within a time limit while knocking down scarecrows and avoiding hurdles.
+In Charge!, the player controls their Mii character riding a cow as they attempt to navigate a short course within a time limit while knocking down scarecrows and avoiding hurdles.
 The game is played by holding the Wii Remote horizontally and using it similarly to a steering wheel: tilting the remote left and right to steer the cow; tilting it forwards or backwards to accelerate or decelerate, respectively; and quickly raising the controller upwards to jump.
 In multiplayer mode, both players compete to earn a higher score.

-Tanks!

-A top-down combat game similar to the Atari game Combat in which the player maneuvers a small tank through several stages and fights enemy tanks.
+Tanks! is a top-down combat game similar to the Atari game Combat in which the player maneuvers a small tank through several stages and fights enemy tanks.
 The only included minigame that can be played using the Wii Nunchuk, the tank is moved using either the D-pad or the Nunchuk's analog stick, while the tank's gun turret is independently moved by aiming the Wii Remote at the sensor bar.
 The tank can fire shells from its gun and place land mines on the ground.
 Each of these shells can ricochet off of a wall once.

 In single-player mode, the player is given three lives at the start of the game and receives an extra life after every five missions completed, with the game ending if all lives are lost.
 Prior to earning a gold medal, a single-player game ends at the 20th stage, but there are a total of 100 missions which can be played through after earning a gold medal for completing mission 20 on a previous run.
 In multiplayer mode, two players progress through the missions, competing to destroy the most enemy tanks.
 The game ends if both players lose their tank in the same mission, though a player who is defeated in a mission comes back if the other player clears the mission.
 Only the first 20 missions are accessible in multiplayer mode.